map-of-pi/map-of-pi-backend-react/README.md

 ### Execute the Development Server

 - Execute `npm run dev` to connect to nodemon and MongoDB server.
+- Navigate to http://localhost:8001/ in your browser.
+- Execute **[Frontend Local Execution](https://github.com/map-of-pi/map-of-pi-frontend-react/blob/dev/README.md#frontend-local-execution)** for integration testing.
+Alternatively, utilize API tools like Insomnia or Postman to execute the API endpoints.
+    - The application will automatically reload if you change any of the source files.
+    - For local debugging in VS Code, attach the runtime server to the appropriate Process ID.

 ### Execute Unit Tests